Department of Mathematics,

 Simon Fraser University.

 I am also interested in the design of computer algebra systems.
-I have participated in the design and development of the Maple computer algebra system since 1983 and currently have a joint research project with Maplesoft to design parallel algorithms for multi-core architectures.
+I have participated in the design and development of the Maple computer algebra system since 1983.

 I am currently directing our Computational Algebra Group (CAG) and the Centre for Experimental and Constructive Mathematics (CECM).